atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 - Usage of personal servers, or PODs (Personal Online Datastores).
 Both Atomic Data and Solid aim to provide users with a highly personal server where all sorts of data can be stored.
 - Usage of **linked data**.
 All Atomic Data is valid RDF, which means that **all Atomic Data is compatible with Solid**.
 However, the other way around is more difficult.
 In other words, if you choose to use Atomic Data, you can always put it in your Solid Pod.

-But there are some important differences, too:
+But there are some important **differences**, too, which will be explained in more detail below.

 - Atomic Data uses a strict built-in schema to ensure type safety.
 - Atomic Data standardizes state changes (which also provides version control / history, audit trails)